OPENAIRINTERFACE/openairinterface5g/doc/FEATURE_SET.md

 * Measurements based on NR-CSIRS
    - RSRP measurements
    - RI, PMI and CQI computation
-   - Support for 1 and 2 RX antennas
+   - Support for up to 4 RX antennas
    - Support for up to 2 layers
 *  NR-PUSCH (including Segmentation, LDPC encoding, rate matching, scrambling, modulation, RB mapping, etc).
    - PUSCH mapping type A and B
    - DMRS configuration type 1 and 2
    - Single and multiple DMRS symbols
    - PTRS support
-   - Support for 1 TX antenna
+   - Support for 2 TX antenna
    - Support for 1 layer
 *  NR-PUCCH
    - Format 0 (2 bits for ACK/NACK and SR)